panda-re/panda/panda/src/rr/MOZILLA_RR_DEBUGGING.md

       -append root=/dev/sda1 \
       -nographic

 Now you should operate PANDA as usual to create a recording.
 Switch to monitor and `loadvm root` if you dont want to wait for boot.
 Take a recording named `ls` in which you type something like `/bin/ls /etc` in the guest.
 You should at this point probably verify that replaying the PANDA recording you just created fails.
+Like this:

     ./mips-softmmu/panda-system-mips \
       -m 1g -M malta \
       -kernel ~/.panda/vmlinux-3.2.0-4-4kc-malta \
       -replay ls

 If you now have a failing replay, take note of the max instr count reached during replay since you'll need it later.

 ## Take Mozilla RR recording of PANDA failing to replay its own recording

 Here's how to create Mozilla rr recording of PANDA trying and failing to replay its own recording.
 Note: Mozilla rr files will be in the reprep directory

     rr record -o reprep \
       ./mips-softmmu/panda-system-mips \